 - Keep your arms straight with just a slight bend in the elbow.

 - Use the same path to continue repeated reps.

 To keep the focus on the medial delt, make sure to keep your palms down at the top of the movement.
 Many lifters like to pull back, instead of lift straight out to the sides, which brings the stronger muscles of the upper back into play.

 Also, always start the movement at the side of the thigh.
 Bringing the dumbbells in front of the body allows for more of a momentum swing and takes away from the stress placed on the delts.

-Side Raises work both the Delts and the Traps, but they’re primary focus is on the medial deltoids.
+Side Raises work both the Delts and the Traps, but their primary focus is on the medial deltoids.

 Cable or Band Side Raise

 If you simply don’t have dumbbells, you can replace DB Side Raises with either a cable if you have access to a cable machine or a band.
 Keep the movement exactly the same in either case.

 This isn’t an exact replacement, but barbell upright rows are another good exercise that works the trapezius and deltoids.
 So, if all you have to work with is a barbell (which I did when I first started my garage gym), barbell upright rows are a suitable alternative.

 More Links and Info